 “Let’s go eat!” shouted the tallest contestant.
 He was the only one who didn’t decorate his spacesuit other than writing his name, Jake, in the name badge section.

-A woman with the name tag of Sari in a sky blue spacesuit and matching Shayla scarf raised her hand.
+A woman with the name tag of Sari in a sky blue spacesuit and raised her hand.
 “Where is the dining hall?”

 No one said anything.
 I think we all half expected Raven to tell us, but when she didn’t, we all awkwardly scattered.
-I took the left hallway, walking alongside with Maro.
-Out of all of the spacesuit designs, his was by far the most detailed with drawings of flowers and dragons.
+I took the left hallway, walking alongside Maro.
+Out of all of the spacesuit designs, his was by far the most detailed, with drawings of flowers and dragons.
 During our walk, I learned he was a tattoo artist, and his parents moved to America from Spain before he was born.
-He and his husband owned a tattoo parlor together when the pandemic hit, putting them both out of work.
+When the pandemic hit, he and his husband owned a tattoo parlor together, putting them both out of work.

 Scattered along the walls were seven numbed dumbwaiters.
-I walked over to number seven, slid up the door, and inside was my breakfast sandwich wrap.
+I walked over to number seven, slid up the door, and my breakfast sandwich wrap was inside.
 I brought the tray over to the table and sat next to Maro.
 A curly blonde-haired woman with a fruit smoothie sat next to me.
 She decorated her spacesuit with numerous multicolored hearts.